transport-technologies-unimelb/aimes-ecosystem-user-guide/docs/definition-of-terms.md

 ### Hazard

+> Hazard score estimates the probability of an accident happening on a particular Link in the long run (i.e., about 7 years).
-> Hazard is measured in percentage (%).
-TODO definition.
+> It is measured in percentage (%).

 ### Congestion

-> Congestion is measured in percentage (%), where 0 indicates no traffic, and 100% indicates that the road is at full capacity.
+> Congestion score is measured in percentage (%), where 0 indicates no traffic, and 100% indicates that the road is at full capacity.
 > It is calculated using this formula:
 >
 > $$